Method Syntax

 We can define

-associated functions that don’t have self
+associated functions that don’t have self as their first parameter (and thus

 are not methods) because they don’t need an instance of the type to work with.